 Super Smash Bros (N64)

 So, the Nintendo 64 was my first console, ever.
-I had a Game Boy Color first for my fifth birthday but the Nintendo 64 was the iconic system of my early childhood, not unlike a shit ton of nineties kids.
-One of the first games that came with it was Super Smash Bros, and there’s a good reason why I’m not putting any of its much-improved sequels on here.
+I had a Game Boy Color first for my fifth birthday but the Nintendo 64 was the iconic system of my early childhood, not unlike a ton of nineties kids.
+One of the first games that came with the system was Super Smash Bros, and there’s a good reason why I’m not putting any of its much-improved sequels on here.

 Afternoons with my uncle were spent desperately trying to beat his Captain Falcon.
 For characters other than Mario, Kirby, Link, and Pikachu this was really my first interaction with every other Nintendo character.
 I mean, I’m not sure if I would have ever played any of the Metroid series, Star Fox series, or Earthbound without playing this game first.